Sikorsky SH-60 Seahawk: MH-60S

 It is the first US Navy helicopter to field a glass cockpit, relaying flight information via four digital monitors.
-The primary means of defense is door-mounted machine guns such as the M60D, M240D, or GAU-17/A. A "batwing" Armed Helo Kit based on the Army's UH-60L was developed to accommodate Hellfire missiles, Hydra 70 2.75 inch rockets, or larger guns.
+The primary means of defense is door-mounted machine guns such as the M60D, M240D, or GAU-17/A. A "batwing" Armed Helo Kit based on the Army's UH-60L was developed to accommodate Hellfire missiles, Hydra 70 mm (2.75 inch) rockets, or larger guns.
 The MH-60S can be equipped with a nose-mounted forward looking infrared (FLIR) turret to be used in conjunction with Hellfire missiles.
 It carries the ALQ-144 Infrared Jammer.